Uniruled varieties with split tangent bundle: Introduction

-This paper is a first result of the author's binational Ph.D. thesis supervised by L. Bonavero (Institut Fourier Grenoble) and T. Peternell (Universit\"at Bayreuth) which is partially supported by the DFG-Schwerpunkt \lq Globale Methoden in der Komplexen Geometrie\rq.
-I want to thank St\'ephane Druel for his careful proofreading of a rather awkward first version of this paper.
+{\bf Acknowledgements.} This paper is part of the author's binational Ph.D. thesis supervised by L. Bonavero (Institut Fourier Grenoble) and T. Peternell (Universit\"at Bayreuth) which is partially supported by the DFG-Schwerpunkt \lq Globale Methoden in der Komplexen Geometrie\rq.
+I want \nopagebreak to thank St\'ephane Druel for his careful proofreading of a rather awkward first version of this paper.